What Can I Do With My Vacant Lot In Philadelphia?

 Philadelphia is no stranger to seeing vacant lots exchange hands between real estate investors, developers, the Philadelphia Land Bank, and even first-time property owners.
 There are many pros and cons associated with selling land.
 Particularly, in Philadelphia, you will find plenty of small vacant lots that are very simple and straightforward to sell.
-On the flip side, if you are selling a larger plot of land, the end buyer may require complex contingencies in the contract, such as environmental tests on the ground and soil, before agreeing to officially buy your vacant lot.
+On the flip side, if you are selling a larger plot of land, the end buyer may require complex contingencies in the contract, such as environmental tests on the ground and soil, before agreeing to officially buy your vacant lot in Philly.

 Regardless of the size, there are several ways to sell your vacant lot in Philadelphia.
 Many times, vacant lots can be used for something truly special.
 We hope that new owners of vacant lots aim to bring new beauty to their land.
 The Charnae Wise Memorial Gardens seen in this photo show how special these pieces of land can be transformed into.

 How to Sell a Vacant Lot By Owner